3Squared/android-style-guide/naming_conventions.md

 All resource names are constructed from various components.

 #### `<WHAT>`
 Indicate what the resource actually represents.
 This is often a standard Android view class.
-Limited options per resource type.
+There are limited options per resource type.
+See the examples below for more detail.

 #### `<WHERE>`
 Describe where the resource logically belongs in the app.
 Resources used in multiple screens use `all`,